Instrument/oculus-bridge/README.md

 ## Using the JavaScript Library

 To add Oculus Rift support to your web project, download and include [OculusBridge.min.js](https://github.com/Instrument/oculus-bridge/tree/master/web/build) in your HTML.
 The bridge is purely a way to access data from the rift hardware and does not make any assumptions about the renderer.
 It is especially easy to use the bridge with THREE.js but there is no specific dependancy on THREE.js at this time.

-More extensive [examples](https://github.com/Instrument/oculus-bridge/tree/master/examples) and [documentation](https://github.com/Instrument/oculus-bridge/tree/master/docs) can be found in this repo, but here's a quick bit of javascript that illustrates how to connect to the bridge, and match the rotation of an object with the head tracking data.
+Check out the documentation and example code for more detailed explaination.

 	// rotate a THREE.js object based on the orientation of the Oculus Rift